AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/unified-commenting-experience.md

 <!--
 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment.</span> -->

-È attualmente in fase di sviluppo un aggiornamento dell’esperienza di aggiunta di commenti in Adobe Workfront.
-Questo aggiornamento include una nuova interfaccia, nuove funzioni e prestazioni migliorate nella sezione Aggiornamenti di alcuni oggetti selezionati.
+Un aggiornamento dell’esperienza di commento in Adobe Workfront è attualmente in fase di sviluppo.
+Questo aggiornamento include una nuova interfaccia, nuove funzionalità e prestazioni migliorate nella sezione Aggiornamenti di alcuni oggetti.

 <!--drafted for commenting experience on issues:

 >[!NOTE]
 >
+>The new commenting experience is only available for the Updates section of select objects.
+>
+>For information about what objects include the Updates section, see [Updates tab overview](../../workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md).
->The new commenting experience is not available for other areas of Workfront that displays updates.
+>The new commenting experience is not available for other areas of Workfront that display updates.
 For example, the new experience is not availabe for the following areas:
 >
 >* Home
 >* Summary panel in a list
 >* Summary panel in a timesheet
 >
->The new commenting experience is only available for the Updates section of select objects.
->
->For information about what objects include the Updates section, see [Updates tab overview](../../workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md).

 -->

-Attualmente implementata solo in Adobe Workfont Goals, questa nuova esperienza diventerà lentamente disponibile per tutti gli oggetti con una sezione Aggiornamenti in Workfront, e in seguito si espanderà ad altre applicazioni Adobe Experience Cloud.
+Sebbene attualmente sia implementata solo in Obiettivi del font di lavoro di Adobe, questa nuova esperienza diventerà lentamente disponibile per tutti gli oggetti con una sezione Aggiornamenti in Workfront e successivamente si espanderà ad altre applicazioni Adobe Experience Cloud.

 <!--when we release to Preview for issues with a toggle, we need to remove the last sentence above and replace it with this: